Meri Shehzadi: Background and development

 In October 2021, screenwriter Zanjabeel Asim Shah in an interview said that she is very hopeful that her upcoming project Meri Shehzadi Diana will be a revolutionary project.
-In September 2022, it stated in a press release that the main character of the series, Dania is inspired by the Princess Diana and the character will be a political leader and philanthropist like her.
+In September 2022, it stated in a press release that the main character of the series, Dania is inspired by Diana, Princess of Wales and the character will be a political leader and philanthropist like her.

 Casting

 In June 2022, Farhan Saeed confirmed that he and Urwa are part of it.
 In same month, there were reports that Imran Abbas is also part of the project.
 However, in August 2022, Galaxy Lollywood reported that both the male leads, Saeed and Abbas have been opted out of the project.
 Ali Rehman Khan has replaced the Saeed while Bilal Abbas Khan may replace Abbas.
 About Saeed's casting in the series, the director hoped to cast him in a surprise character on his availability.
 The other cast members include Atiqa Odho, Qavi Khan, Sonia Mishal and Najiba Faiz.
 From the 18th episode onwards, Manzoor Qureshi replaced Khan who had to leave for Canada for his treatment, where he eventually died.
 Thus, it marked his last on-screen appearance.